Skip to main content

 The deadline for receipt of proposals is the last working day of February, for fall seminars, and the last working day of October, for spring seminars.

-For inquiries and support, please contact the Student Grants coordinator, Dr. Matthew Moser (mamoser@loyola.edu) or program assistant, Bess Garrett (esgarrett@loyola.edu) with any questions.
+For inquiries and support, please contact the Student Grants coordinator, Dr. Brett Butler, bhbutler@loyola.edu, or the CFH program assistant, Bess Garrett (esgarrett@loyola.edu) with any questions.

 VIII.
 Seminars approved so far: